cityresearch/map673/module-03/lesson-03.md

 });
 ```

 One quick side note before we continue.
 What happens if we've been editing our GeoJSON data and we messed up its very precise structure.
 The `.getJSON()` method would then be unable to parse it correctly.
 The method's callback function will not execute, but neither will the method by default throw an error or give us any indication that something went wrong.
 To deal with this, we need to "catch" the error.
 In the case of this JQuery method, we'll chain another method onto it called *.fail()*, which executes an anonymous function if the AJAX request and parsing of the file was unsuccessful.
-Its implementation looks like this:
+It's implementation looks like this:

 ```javascript
 $.getJSON("us-states.json", function(states) {